GorillaSapiens/tauclock/README.txt

 This program was built on Ubuntu Linux.
-It is assumed the build system will have standard developer tools like gcc, make, and perl, as well as other common user tools like wget and ImageMagick convert.
+It is assumed the build system will have standard developer tools like gcc, make, and perl, as well as other common user tools like wget, ffmpeg, and ImageMagick convert.

 IF all these tools are in place, "make" followed by "./test0.sh" should produce an out.png similar to the example.png provided.